-What is a downsizer contribution?
+What’s a downsizer contribution?

 It's an after-tax contribution, so you don't pay the 15% contributions tax when you add it to your super.

-It doesn't count towards any of the contribution caps that limit how much you can add to your super.
+Downsizer contributions don't count towards any of the contribution caps that limit how much you can add to your super.

-You don’t need to still be working when you make a downsizer contribution, because there’s no work test.
+You don't need to be working when you make a downsizer contribution, because there's no work test.

 Your home is in Australia and is not a caravan, houseboat, or other mobile home